-Selected to replace the departed Long, Kirstie Alley portrayed Rebecca Howe, the fiercely independent Cheers business manager who Sam Malone initially tries to seduce.
-Following Cheers, she won an Emmy for her role in David’s Mother (1994) and starred in sitcoms Veronica’s Closet (1997-2000) and Kirstie (2013-2014).
-Alley was the only major Cheers character that did not go on to appear on the spinoff sitcom Frasier.
+Selected to replace the departed Long, Kirstie Alley portrayed Rebecca Howe, the fiercely independent "Cheers" business manager who Sam Malone initially tries to seduce.
+Following "Cheers," she won an Emmy for her role in David’s Mother (1994) and starred in sitcoms Veronica’s Closet (1997-2000) and Kirstie (2013-2014).
+Alley was the only major "Cheers" character that did not go on to appear on the spinoff sitcom Frasier.
 After a much-publicized struggle with her weight, she appeared in the unscripted comedy series Fat Actress (2005) and the same year published a book, How to Lose Your Ass and Regain Your Life, which chronicled her personal experiences with weight loss.
 She has also been an on-again-off-again spokesperson for Jenny Craig.
 She competed on Dancing With the Stars (2011) and placed second overall.
 An outspoken Scientologist, Alley was married to Falcon Crest actor Parker Stevenson from 1983 to 1997 and they have two adopted children together.
+Alley died on December 5, 2022, after battling cancer.

 Juilliard School-trained performer Bebe Neuwirth was already a New York theater fixture and Tony Award winner (Sweet Charity, 1986) when she was offered the role of the physically and emotionally uptight psychiatrist Lilith Sternin-Crane, eventual wife of Frasier Crane.
 The portrayal won her two Emmy Awards ahead of big-screen roles in Bugsy (1991), Jumanji (1995), Tadpole (2000) and Fame (2009).
 On TV she featured on Deadline (2000-2001), Bored to Death (2009-2011), The Good Wife (2012-2013), Madame Secretary (2014-2017), Blue Bloods (2013-2018) and again as Lilith on Frasier (1994-2003).
 She won her second Tony Award in 1997 for Broadway’s Chicago.
 Married to actor Paul Dorman from 1984 to 1991, she wed writer and director Chris Calkins in 2004.